darcato/beckMotor/README.md

 Absolute and relative movement, automatically stop at limit switches and prevent wrong direction, homing, static setup at startup.
 **Not implemented**: encoder reading.

+**WARNING:** remember to correctly configure limit switches (NC/NO contacts; which limit switch, low or high in movement coordinates, is connected to the first input) before starting operations, to avoid damages.

 ### Distribution
 This device support is distributed as a separate module, which uses the epics motor module, in order to keep the two separated.
 This was discussed in some tech-talks threads as a good practice for the future of the motor record development.